bcgov/unity-ai/README.md

 ## Architecture

 - **Backend**: Python Flask API with OpenAI integration and Metabase connectivity
-- **Frontend**: Angular application with environment-based configuration
+- **Frontend**: Angular application with environment-based configuration and chat history sidebar
+- **Database**: PostgreSQL with pgvector extension for vector embeddings
 - **Deployment**: Docker containers with nginx proxy

 ## Quick Start with Docker